NVIDIA/NeMo/docs/source/asr/speech_classification/models.rst

 ======

 This page gives a brief overview of the models that NeMo's Speech Classification collection currently supports.
-Now for Speech Classification, we support Speech Command (Keyword) Detection and Voice Activity Detection (VAD).
+For Speech Classification, we support Speech Command (Keyword) Detection and Voice Activity Detection (VAD).

 Each of these models can be used with the example ASR scripts (in the ``<NeMo_git_root>/examples/asr`` directory) by specifying the model architecture in the config file used.